-Students must also take an additional 15 credits from among other courses in the English department (200 level or higher) and six college credit hours of a foreign language or two years of successful high-school study of one foreign language.
+Students must also take an additional 15 credits from among other courses in the English department (200 level or higher).

 Education Emphasis Major Requirements

 Students pursuing an english major with a concentration in education leading to certification as a teacher will be required to take additional coursework outside the english department and will require advising by members of both the english and the education departments very early in their university career.
 Students are strongly urged to contact both departments before they register for their first semester.